PLEASE NOTE: Yes, we are operating without interruption during the Coronavirus (COVID-19) pandemic.

 Family Dispute Resolution (or mediation) is not a requirement of the Family Court when you are filing for financial orders only and when there are no children involved (please refer to here for further details about when the Family Court requires mediation to be undertaken).
 However, mediation can be an extremely useful vehicle for resolving property disputes and should not be overlooked simply by not being a compulsory pre-action procedure of the Family Court process.

 What is the role of mediation for property settlement?

-Mediation provides a safe environment for both you and your ex-partner to have a conversation about dividing real estate, superannuation, bank accounts and other assets, and to discuss any child or spousal maintenance that may also be an issue of your property settlement with a view to resolving your dispute.
+Mediation provides a safe environment for both you and your ex-partner to have a conversation about dividing real estate, superannuation, bank accounts and other assets.
 The mediator facilitates this conversation and assists you and your ex-partner to negotiate with each other to work towards achieving an agreement.

 Regardless of whether you or your ex-partner requested the mediation, we are a neutral party and will treat you both equally and fairly.
 Mediation is a less costly process than a litigation process through the Family Court, from $1,300.00 per party for a mediation, as opposed to the costs of going to trial in the Family Court, at over $50,000.00 per party.
 A mediation is a collaborative process (not an adversarial process), so it does not end with a “winner” and a “loser” but rather with a mutual agreement that both parties can live with.